furinehigh/Koinonia/README.md

 # Theme followed
-Koinonia is a Siege(by HackClub) project and aligns with following themes:
+Koinonia is a Siege(by Hack Club) project and aligns with following themes:
 - Coins
 - Magic
 - Signal
+- Fall

 I will prob try to align Koinonia with all the upcomming siege themes :)